 4.3.4.2 TCMS Payment Obligations

-«Customer Name» shall be subject to charges for TSS, including applicable costs for TCMS, consistent with the provisions of this Agreement and BPA’s applicable Power Rate Schedules and GRSPs, including any applicable Unauthorized Increase charges.
-Additionally, during a Transmission Event, BPA shall not assess an Unauthorized Increase charge on a Dedicated Resource with TCMS coverage; provided, however if «Customer Name» applies a Mid-C Resource Over Non-Firm with TCMS coverage, then BPA shall not assess an Unauthorized Increase charge if a Transmission Event affects the secondary network transmission used to deliver the power between Mid-C or BPA Power and «Customer Name»’s load.
+«Customer Name» shall be subject to charges for TSS, including applicable costs for TCMS, consistent with the provisions of this Agreement and BPA’s applicable Power Rate Schedules and GRSPs, including any applicable Unauthorized Increase Charges.
+Additionally, during a Transmission Event, BPA shall not assess an Unauthorized Increase Charge on a Dedicated Resource with TCMS coverage; provided, however if «Customer Name» applies a Mid-C Resource Over Non-Firm with TCMS coverage, then BPA shall not assess an Unauthorized Increase Charge if a Transmission Event affects the secondary network transmission used to deliver the power between Mid-C or BPA Power and «Customer Name»’s load.

 4.3.5 TCMS Coverage after Termination

-If TCMS coverage is terminated, pursuant to section 4.3.3 or 4.3.4.1 of this exhibit, «Customer Name» shall be responsible for obtaining replacement power during any Transmission Event that impacts such Dedicated Resource and for any applicable Unauthorized Increase charges that may apply pursuant to section 4.3.2 above.
+If TCMS coverage is terminated, pursuant to section 4.3.3 or 4.3.4.1 of this exhibit, «Customer Name» shall be responsible for obtaining replacement power during any Transmission Event that impacts such Dedicated Resource and for any applicable Unauthorized Increase Charges that may apply pursuant to section 4.3.2 above.

 In addition, for any resource for which BPA has terminated TCMS coverage due to frequency of use, as described in section 4.3.3 or 4.3.4.1 of this exhibit, BPA shall allow «Customer Name» to resume purchasing TCMS for the resource only after «Customer Name» notifies BPA that such resource has obtained firm network transmission.